-- 1. All SWDs whose current IEP (Individual Education Plan) indicates their special education programs are Consultant Teacher or Integrated Co-Teaching or Resource Room will continue to receive the support of special education teachers within their respective schools.
-These students will follow their respective school's schedule as well as their individual schedule. - All SWDs who receive their special education programs in an 8:1-1, 12:1-1, or 12:1-4 Self-Contained classroom will attend school with their teacher every day schools are open to students. - 3.
-SWDs who receive their special education programs in an 15-1 Self-Contained classroom will attend school based on the following: - i.
+- 1. All SWDs in grades Kindergarten through 4th grade will attend school 5 days a week, beginning the week of April 26th. - 2.
+SWDs in grades 5-12 whose current IEP (Individual Education Plan) indicates their special education programs are Consultant Teacher or Integrated Co-Teaching or Resource Room will continue to receive the support of special education teachers within their respective schools.
+These students will follow their respective school's schedule as well as their individual schedule. - 3.
+SWDs in grades 5-12 who receive their special education programs in an 8:1-1, 12:1-1, or 12:1-4 Self-Contained classroom will attend school with their teacher four days a week, Monday, Tuesday, Thursday and Friday. - 4.
+SWDs in grades 5-12 who receive their special education programs in an 15-1 Self-Contained classroom will attend school based on the following: - i.
 Students in grades K-4 will attend school with their teacher every day schools are open to students. - ii.
-Students in grades 5-12 will follow their respective school's schedule. - iii.
+Students in grades 5-12 will attend school with their teacher four days a week, Monday, Tuesday, Thursday and Friday. - iii.
 In rare cases individual adjustments will need to be made based on certain IEP programs and individual needs.